mdefeo/spotify-oembed-player/README.md

 ## Contributing

-1. Fork the repository.
-2. Create a feature branch: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -m 'Add feature-name'`.
-4. Push to the branch: `git push origin feature-name`.
-5. Open a pull request.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on the process for submitting pull requests to us.

+## Future Plans

+- Add support for dynamically embedding Spotify music.
+- Improve error handling and user feedback.
+- Add more customization options for the player.
+- Enhance test coverage and add more unit tests.

+## Changelog

+All notable changes to this project will be documented in this file.
+See the [Changelog](CHANGELOG.md) for details.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE.md) file for details.

 ## Acknowledgments